DivineDemon/feed-more/README.md

 **Help Feed More Children and Hunger Striken People Across the Globe with just a Click.**

-Cookr is a web app aimed at helping homecooks and chefs from around the world share their recipes and gain traction on it as well.
-It's almost like a social media application but for cooking and food enthusiasts.
-You can save recipes you like, follow your favourite cooks, show how you feel by liking and commenting too.
-Even help guide people by replying to their comments.

 Feed More is a Web App aimed at helping Poor and Hunger Striken people from around the Globe attain food through NGOs that manage, distribute and serve Poor people.
 The application will allow NGOs that require food donations for poor people to Request Food items on this platform via a post on the platform along with the requirements.
 The restaurants will then be